Penrith is split into six wards and there are 15 Councillors.

 The Council is acutely aware that councillors are volunteers and will endeavour not to have unrealistic expectations and to manage councillors time effectively.
 However, councillors are expected to attend bi monthly Full Council meetings plus regular meetings of committees to which they are members.

-A candidate for a Town Council is qualified if, when nominated:
+A candidate for a Town Council is qualified to become a Town Councillor, if:

 - he or she is a British citizen, Commonwealth citizen, citizen of the Irish Republic or a citizen of another European Union State.